mmattel/EET-Solmate/docs/appdaemon.md

 If you already have Appdaemon running, you can use this installation.

-There are some files prepared in the `appdaemon_config` folder easing the installation and preparation process.
+There are some example files prepared in the `appdaemon_config` folder easing the installation and preparation process.
+Have a look when referenced in the text.
 When installing as container, you can either use the `docker-compose.yaml` or `docker-run.txt` files to derive from.

 ## Process Overview